Robust propagating in-gap modes due to spin-orbit domain walls in graphene: Domain walls in valley-Zeeman SOC

-The outcome of the spectral flow theorem is that a DW across which $\lvz$ changes sign, in presence of any non-zero $\lr$ (Fig.~\ref{fig:2}a), has two valley-locked propagating modes (Fig.~\ref{fig:2}b).
-In this way the modes resemble the ones on a DW in $\msem$, however they don't have a spin quantum number attached, and will turn out to be much more robust (Section~\ref{sec:tbDW}).
+The outcome of the spectral flow theorem is that a DW across which $\lvz$ changes sign, in presence of any non-zero $\lr$ as shown in Fig.~\ref{fig:1}a, has $|N^\pm|=2$ chiral propagating modes with the direction of velocity along $y$ being $\text{sgn}(N^\pm)=\pm1$ in each valley $\taus=\pm$ (Fig.~\ref{fig:1}b).